Ledger Nano S Review and Comparison

-If your computer is compromised, a hacker will be able to see the seed if it’s displayed on your screen.
-This is exactly why the seed words are shown on the small device screen that is tamper proof, so you know that only you can see your seed.
+If your computer is compromised, a hacker will be able to see the seed if it was displayed on your screen.
+This is exactly why the seed words are shown on the small screen on the device that is tamper proof, so you know that only you can see your seed.

 Once the device is set up, all that’s left is to install Ledger Live.
 A desktop app that allows you to interface with the device (i.e., send and receive Bitcoins).
 The Ledger Live interface is super intuitive and doesn’t require any manual to get the hang of it.